-Transgender: Transgender is defined as a person who identifies with, or presents as, a gender that is different from the person's gender assigned at birth.
+Transgender: Transgender is defined as a person who identifies with, or presents as, a gender that is different from his/her gender at birth.

 Veteran: A veteran is someone who has served on active duty in the Armed Forces of the United States.
 This does not include inactive military reserves or the National Guard unless the person was called up to active duty.